-The modified Ford Autolite/Motorcraft 5200 carburetor mounts to our 6-cylinder Chevy sawmill powerplant with a home made adapter box.
 The air/fuel ratio on our truck's V-8 engine can be regulated, in the wood-gas mode, by a control cable connected to the secondary choke flap.
-Here's the dual fuel Quadrajet after doing 15,000 miles on our Chevy's V-8.
-A twist-grip throttle and two bicycle shift levers serve as inside-cab wood-gas controls.

-When we reported on the wood-gas-powered sawmill at MOTHER'S Eco-Village (see issue 78, page 158), we detailed the mechanical aspects of the unit's drive train and described several changes we'd made in the generator, cooler/filter, and circulation systems which — together — produce and prepare the wood-derived fuel.
+When we reported on the wood-gas-powered sawmill at our Eco-Village, we detailed the mechanical aspects of the unit's drive train and described several changes we'd made in the generator, cooler/filter, and circulation systems which together produce and prepare the wood-derived fuel.

-With this article, then, we'll go on to tell you about the dual-fuel (gasoline or wood-gas) carburetion setup that feeds our six-cylinder sawmill engine, and then explain how we converted our Chevy V-8 truck's fourbarrel Rochester to give that vehicle twin-fuel capability.
+With this article, then, we'll go on to tell you about the dual-fuel carburetor (gasoline or wood-gas) setup that feeds our six-cylinder sawmill engine, and then explain how we converted our Chevy V-8 truck's four-barrel Rochester to give that vehicle twin-fuel capability.

-In both cases, our goal was to simplify our earlier fuel metering designs by eliminating the need for two individual carburetors (one for each fuel used) . . . and so, after a bit of preliminary searching to locate common production Garbs that had separate primary and secondary circuits and large enough bores in the latter half to accommodate the necessary flow of wood gas, we went ahead and modified the devices to allow them to handle either liquid or gaseous fuel.
+In both cases, our goal was to simplify our earlier fuel metering designs by eliminating the need for two individual carburetors (one for each fuel used).
+So after a bit of preliminary searching to locate common production carbs that had separate primary and secondary circuits and large enough bores in the latter half to accommodate the necessary flow of wood gas, we went ahead and modified the devices to allow them to handle either liquid or gaseous fuel.

-Generally, two-stage carburetors — whether they're of the two- or four-barrel type — are designed to operate, under most conditions, on their primary circuits . . . since the small throats, booster venturis, and lean jetting found in these main circuits assure that a minimum of fuel is used.
+Generally, two-stage carburetors — whether they're of the two- or four-barrel type — are designed to operate, under most conditions, on their primary circuits because the small throats, booster venturis, and lean jetting found in these main circuits assure that a minimum of fuel is used.

 However, should there be a demand for additional "punch" — as might be required for passing — the large secondary barrels come into play when the accelerator is depressed beyond a certain point, and deliver a supplemental mixture of fuel and air to the engine's cylinders.
 This backup system is generally activated by a mechanical linkage that's connected to the primary throttle shaft.

 Then, to allow both stages of the device to function independently, we used separate throttle and choke plate controls for each one.
-This permits the gasoline, or primary, side of the carburetor to deliver liquid fuel to the engine as it's always done . . . but when the throttle plates are closed and airflow through that section is effectively shut down, the secondary — or wood-gas — half takes over and feeds the powerplant instead.
+This permits the gasoline, or primary, side of the carburetor to deliver liquid fuel to the engine as it's always done.
+When the throttle plates are closed and airflow through that section is effectively shut down, the secondary — or wood-gas — half takes over and feeds the powerplant instead.
 In this mode, the secondary throttle plates work to control the speed of the engine (as usual), and the choke flap can be adjusted to regulate the air/fuel ratio.
 (A small tension spring — placed between the choke control cable and the flap lever — allows the pivoting valve to fluctuate slightly and thus seek the ideal position automatically.)

 The fuel delivery system used on our 250-cubic-inch Chevy-powered sawmill is based on a Ford Autolite/Motorcraft 5200 (used in Pintos with 122- and 140-cubic-inch four-cylinder or 171-cubic-inch V-6 engines), or a Holley 5210 (found in Vegas equipped with 140-cubic-inch fours) two-stage, two-venturi carburetor.

-Before making modifications to the Garb body, we fabricated an adapter box to mate the two-barrel fuel mixer to the six-cylinder's single-hole manifold.
-To do this, we simply cut a 4-1/2" length of 1/8" X 2" X 4" tubular steel, and then trimmed out two 1/8"-thick flat plates to cover the openings at each end of the tube.
+Before making modifications to the carb body, we fabricated an adapter box to mate the two-barrel fuel mixer to the six-cylinder's single-hole manifold.
+To do this, we simply cut a 4 1/2" length of 1/8" x 2" x 4" tubular steel, and then trimmed out two 1/8"-thick flat plates to cover the openings at each end of the tube.

 Then, prior to welding these caps in place, we used the base gaskets from the original and the new carburetor as templates to determine the position of the mounting and venturi holes in the upper and lower surfaces of the chamber.
 (Note that the bottom opening will be directly below the port for the secondary venturi, since this powerplant is run almost exclusively on wood gas.)